teleportaloo/PDX-Bus/README.markdown

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Change log
 ----------
+### Version 7.0 (January 2014)
+* Updated for iOS7.
+* Updated user interface for iOS 7.
+* New icon from Rob Alan.
+* Added vehicle color "tags"
+* Added TriMet Facebook page.
+* Added support to launch TriMet Tickets App.
+* Added warning for flashing light.
+* Many toolbar icons are now optional - see settings.
+* Fixed location search so that stops that are both bus and rail stops are correctly filtered.
+* Fixed locator screen flow.
+* Large bus line identifier now rotates on iPhone.
+* Disabled screen rotation on old iPads as it did not fully work.
+* Added rail map toolbar button to station list screen.
+* Fixed streetcar arrivals on Harrison.
+* Refactored trip planner

 ### Version 6.7 (May 2013)
 * Added Streetcar CL line to stop ID 9600 (SW 11th & Alder).